 Me: Any control for trash and credit risk?

-BH: No and yes.
-Negative equity value companies I excluded from the investable universe, but I had no control for credit risk in the research.
+BH: Yes and no. I excluded from the investable universe negative equity value companies, but I had no control for credit risk in the research.
 I wanted first to see the “raw” results.
 A version of the research controlling for credit risk is in the pipeline.
 But in real life investments, I control for credit risk.
 No investments in companies with a ratio Net Debt/EBIT higher than 3.5.
 I can be a baby, but I’m not a fool!
-In practice very few companies have been excluded from my investable universe by the Net Debt/EBIT threshold.
+Very few companies have been excluded from my investable universe by the Net Debt/EBIT threshold.

 Me: How about your results?